GaryMilne/Tasmota-Plug-with-Power-Monitoring-for-SmartThings-Classic/README.md

 Update DNI\
 WiFi Strength\

-See Smartthings Classic Device Handler for Tasmota Power Plug.pdf for more detail including how to add multiple devices.
+See Smartthings Classic Device Handler for Tasmota Power Plug.pdf for more details.